MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 For more information, see [Slmgr.vbs Options](/windows-server/get-started/activation-slmgr-vbs-options).

+### Monitor activations remaining for ePKEA product keys

+ePKEA product keys are similar to MAK product keys that the Volume Activation Management Tool (VAMT) was designed to support, therefore it also works with ePKEA product keys.
+You can use the Volume Activation Management Tool (VAMT) to monitor the number of activations remaining for your ePKEA keys.
+Just add your ePKEA keys to VAMT and select Product key data online to retrieve the number of remaining activations for the ePKEA.

+For more information, see [Using VAMT to Manage Product Keys](/windows/deployment/volume-activation/add-remove-product-key-vamt).

-## Activation
+## Activate your device

-### To activate using an internet connection
+### Activate using an Internet connection

 Windows IoT Enterprise attempts to activate automatically if you're connected to the internet.
-You can confirm your activation status in Settings Or at the command line.
+You can confirm your activation status in Settings or using the Windows Software Licensing Management Tool (SLMGR.VBS).

 - **Settings**